benschw/benschw.github.io/_posts/2014-04-09-concurrency-in-java-and-go.md

 ## Concurrency in Java and Go

-Four tools (by no means an exhaustive list) for managing concurrency are processes, threads, green threads, and go routines.
+Four tools (by no means an exhaustive list) for managing concurrency are processes, threads, green threads, and goroutines.

 - *Processes:* Processes are OS managed and each is allocated it's own address space (or context).
 - *Threads:* Threads are OS managed but share an address space (or context) with other threads running in the same process.